 |6/20/1979||Examination||examined for loan|

 |9/02/1980||Examination||examined for exhibition|

 |12/30/2016||Treatment||examined for exhibition; mounted; other|

 - The Drawings and Watercolors of Léon Bonvin.
 The Cleveland Museum of Art, Cleveland; The Walters Art Gallery, Baltimore.
 1980-1981.

 - The Essence of Line: French Drawings from Ingres to Degas.
 The Walters Art Museum, Baltimore; Baltimore Museum of Art, Baltimore; Birmingham Museum of Art, Birmingham; Tacoma Art Museum, Tacoma.
 2005-2006.

-Inscriptions [Signature and date] In dark brown ink, lower left, slightly cropped: Léon Bonvin 63; [Number] In graphite, center, verso: E3; [Number] In graphite, lower left, verso: 32; [Number] Traces of erased graphite on right lower edge, verso: 310; [Watermark] Partial, at center lower edge
+Inscriptions [Signature and date] In dark brown ink at lower left, slightly cropped: Léon Bonvin 63; [Number] In graphite at center on verso: E3; [Number] In graphite at lower left on verso: 32; [Number] Traces of erased graphite at lower right edge on verso: 310; [Watermark] Partially visible at center lower edge

 Credit Acquired by William T. Walters

 Download Image Add to Collection Share on Twitter Share on Facebook Creative Commons License